syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ---
 title: Conditional Formatting | Excel library | Syncfusion
-description: In this section, you can learn how to create and use conditional formatting operations in an Excel document using XlsIO
+description: In this section, you can learn how to create and use conditional formatting operations in Excel using XlsIO
 platform: file-formats
 control: XlsIO
 documentation: UG
 ---

 # Working with Conditional Formatting

 Conditional formatting allows to format the contents of a cell dynamically.
 This can be defined and applied in XlsIO through the [IConditionalFormat](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IConditionalFormat.html) interface.